snowoflondon/CIComputeR_WEB/README.md

 [64] R6_2.5.0            lubridate_1.7.10    fastmap_1.1.0       utf8_1.2.1          stringi_1.5.3       Rcpp_1.0.6          vctrs_0.3.7
 [71] dbplyr_2.1.1        tidyselect_1.1.0
 ```

+## App hosting
+This app is hosted on the `shinyapps.io` server and deployed using the R package `rsconnect`.

 ## Citations
 1. Ashton, John C. "Drug combination studies and their synergy quantification using the Chou–Talalay method."
 Cancer research 75.11 (2015): 2400-2400.